WHAT HAPPENS TO COUNCIL WASTE AND RECYCLING?

 Where a service already exists, additional domestic waste bins can be requested by contacting us.
 Bins are provided for an annual fee that covers the cost of collection and disposal of the waste.
 The bins remain the property of the Adelaide Hills Council.

-FREE GREEN ORGANIC WASTE DROP OFF
+FREE GREEN ORGANIC WASTE DROP OFF DAYS

-Residents living outside of townships can access two free green waste drop off passes per annum (a service offered in addition to free green waste drop off days).
+Residents living outside of townships can access two free green waste drop off vouchers per annum (a service offered in addition to free green waste drop off days).
 To arrange your free passes please contact us (08) 8408 0400.

 HARD WASTE COLLECTION SERVICE

+One 'at call' hard waste collection is offered to each residence per financial year.
+This free service is provided by East Waste on behalf of Adelaide Hills Council.
+Bookings are essential and conditions apply.
+Click here for further details and to make your booking through East Waste.
 For a comprehensive list of options to recycle or dispose of items not accepted through hard waste collection, download our A-Z Guide to Waste Reduction (see top of page).

 Click here for information about wastewater disposal.